Is Mazatlan Safe? An Honest Guide for Expats (2026)

 - Scams targeting obvious tourists

-Violent crime against expats and tourists is rare and tends to make news precisely because it's unusual.
+Violent crime against expats and tourists is rare.
+When it does happen, it makes news because it's unusual.

 Neighborhoods: Where Expats Live Safely